Road to Dawn: Production

-Road to Dawn was billed as a Shenzen Media Group, Shenzen Film Studio, Pearl River Film Company presentation of a Shenzen Assn. for Intl.
-Cultural Exchanges, Shenzen Media Group production.
+Road to Dawn was billed as a Shenzhen Media Group, Shenzhen Film Studio, Pearl River Film Company presentation of a Shenzhen Assn. for Intl.
+Cultural Exchanges, Shenzhen Media Group production.

 Road To Dawn main investor company is Malaysian's Ribuan Hijau Sdn.
 Bhd., which owned 4 Malaysian Chinese press companies.

 Road To Dawn was the first China-produced movie filmed entirely in Malaysia.
 It was filmed entirely on location at the Sun Yat-sen Museum Penang in August and September 2006.
 Other international movies have used Penang a substitute location -- Indochine (1992),Paradise Road (1997), Anna and The King (1999), The Touch (2002), and Lust, Caution (2007).
 However, Road To Dawn is the first international movie set in Penang.

 Road To Dawn fully exploits the multicultural setting of Penang, showing cultural diversity in ethnic communities, costumes, houses of worship and architectural heritage.
 Angelica Lee plays a young woman from the Straits Chinese (also called Baba Nyonya or peranakan) minority community.

 In Road To Dawn, Winston Chao plays Sun Yat Sen for the second time - which revolves around a young Sun Yat Sen in Penang.
 The first was in the 1997 movie, The Soong Sisters in which he played the older Sun Yat Sen from the time of the Xinhai Revolution up to his death.